 Users are reminded of their responsibility to treat library materials with respect and care.
 Theft, defacement, and vandalism of library property is a violation of the College of Law Judicial Code, and formal measures will be taken against violators.
 If you discover that library property has been defaced or stolen, please bring the matter to the attention of the library staff.

 We ask that all library users comport themselves according to standards of professional courtesy.
 Disruptive and abusive behavior, disregard for the authority of the library staff, or continued violation of library rules and/or policies may result in the suspension of the user's library privileges.
 Following the imposition of this sanction, an administrative review by the Faculty Library Committee may be requested.
 A more formal investigation of possible Judicial Code violations may also be sought.

 The Law Library assumes no responsibility for loss or theft of personal property .
 Please guard your personal belongings, especially laptop computers, while in the library.

-Circulation services, computer clusters, and other services are available until fifteen minutes before closing .
+Circulation services, computer workstations and printers, and other services are available until fifteen minutes before closing .
 Materials may not be checked out after this time.
 Emergencies, suspicious persons, evidence of vandalism or theft of library property, and missing personal property should be reported to the library staff immediately.

-Photocopiers and microform reader/printers do not accept Syracuse University Library vendacards, only College of Law vendacards.
-To purchase a Law Library vendacard, please visit the College of Law Office of Support Services (Rm.
-120) during posted business hours.
-Ask the Law Library Circulation Staff to obtain a vendacard after business hours.
+Photocopiers do not accept Syracuse University Library vendacards, only College of Law vendacards.
+To purchase a Law Library vendacard, please visit the Circulation Desk.